-Celebrate as they fall!
-How gladly one thinks back to a successful celebration, to Christmas, when a Christmas carol resounds under the burning candles on the Christmas tree, to the warming fire and the steaming punch after the lantern procession, to balmy summer nights when the sun has set, to staying up late or singing songs and roundelays together, to the many children's birthdays, one's own and those of friends.
-When we celebrate, when we experience festivities, moments arise that trigger a pleasant feeling in our breasts and make the children's eyes shine.
-Happy celebrations are food for the soul, valuable treasures from childhood.
+How fondly we think back to a successful celebration, to Christmas when a Christmas carol is heard under the burning candles on the Christmas tree, to the warming fire and the steaming punch after the lantern procession, to balmy summer nights when the sun has set, to staying up late into the night or singing songs and roundels together, to the many children's birthdays, our own and those of friends.
+When we celebrate, experience festivities, moments arise that trigger a pleasant feeling in our chests and make children's eyes light up.
+Happy celebrations are nourishment for the soul, precious treasures from childhood.
 They are among the most formative moments in our lives.

 Through the design of the room and the seasonal table, we bring the seasonal events into the home.
 In addition, nowadays there is an abundance of storytelling material, fairy tales, stories, songs and games.
 Suitable for every season and every celebration, e.g. for Easter, Whitsun, St. John's Day (summer solstice), Michaelmas, St. Martin's Day, Advent, Christmas and of course also for children's birthdays, we have put together a large selection of meaningful, aesthetic and pedagogically valuable products for you and your children on the following pages.

 - Special offer

 In earlier times, primitive peoples celebrated special events in the astronomical cycle of the year: the winter and summer solstices, when day and night are exactly the same length, the winter solstice, when the sun has reached its lowest point, and the summer solstice, when the sun has reached its highest point and the longest day is the shortest night of the year.